Schedule of Events

 Sunday Closed

-There are plenty of ways you can explore Juniata while staying on campus.
-Check out some of the options below.
+There are plenty of ways you can explore Juniata and the surrounding area while you are visiting us.
+Check out some of the options below!

 Our new school spirit store is full of exciting Juniata gear!
 You’ll find it in Ellis Hall near the right-hand entrance to Baker Refectory.
-During Alumni Weekend, there will be a 10% discount on merchandise!
+During Alumni Weekend, there will be a 10% discount on your highest priced item!

 Enjoy selections from the JCMA Collection in our galleries and accessible storage facility while learning about our plans for the future!